 HRV biofeedback

 HRV biofeedback has been applied to various medical and psychiatric conditions such as asthma, anxiety, depression, chronic pain, among others (Moss, 2004).
-It consists of increasing heart rate variability by stimulating the baroreflex and respiratory sinus arrhythmia, through modulation of the breathing rate (Khazan, 2013).
+It consists of increasing heart rate variability by stimulating the baroreflex and respiratory sinus arrhythmia, through the modulation of breathing rate (Khazan, 2013).

 Sessions and personalization of HRV

 It has been shown that 4 to 10 sessions of this type of training are required to achieve an increase in HRV (Yucha & Montgomery, 2008).
-The objective is to increase it by stimulating the baroreflex and respiratory sinus arrhythmia through modulation of the breathing rate (Khazan, 2013).
+The objective is to increase it by stimulating the baroreflex and respiratory sinus arrhythmia, through the modulation of breathing rate (Khazan, 2013).

 Subsequently, to identify the optimal breathing rate, the person is asked to breathe at different rhythms (6.5, 6, 5.5, 5 and 4.5 breaths per minute), for a couple of minutes each.
 With this information, the breathing rate that produces the greatest increase in HRV is identified, which indicates a better activation of the parasympathetic nervous system and a greater capacity for autonomic regulation.
 For the following sessions, the person learns to breathe at their optimal breathing rate, which will synchronize with their heart rate (Eddie et al., 2015; Moss, 2004; Theodore et al., 2002).